freedomofpress/securedrop-docs/docs/admin.rst

 network, the admin should ensure that critical security patches are applied to the firewall.

+Because of recent changes to the frequency and scope of security updates, we do not recommend the use of pfSense Community Edition (CE). pfSense Plus continues to receive necessary security updates on a regular basis, and is provided with the purchase of most Netgate firewalls.
+If you wish to use a custom firewall or alternate option, we recommend using an OPNSense-based solution.

-Be informed of potential updates to your network firewall.
-If you're using the network firewall recommended by FPF, you can subscribe to email updates from the `Netgate homepage`_ or follow the `Netgate blog`_ to be alerted when releases occur.
+If you're using one of the network firewalls recommended by FPF, you can subscribe to email updates from the `Netgate homepage`_ or follow the `Netgate blog`_ to be alerted when releases occur.
 If critical security updates need to be applied, you can do so through the firewall's pfSense WebGUI.

 Refer to our :ref:`Keeping pfSense up to date` documentation or the official `pfSense Upgrade Docs`_ for further details on how to update the suggested firewall.

+No matter which vendor you go with, you should make it a priority to stay informed of potential updates to your network firewall.

 .. _`Netgate homepage`: https://www.netgate.com/
 .. _`Netgate blog`: https://www.netgate.com/blog/